 Actions against modern slavery

 SSAB supports and respects internationally proclaimed human rights and has taken a variety of actions to verify the absence of child labor, forced labor, slavery and human trafficking in our supply chain.
-These actions include sustainability principles for our suppliers, sustainability risk assessments, site visits and audits and training of our employees.
-SSAB will strengthen the procurement process for certain commodities in order to increase focus on Modern slavery.
+These actions include sustainability principles for our suppliers, sustainability risk assessments, onsite visits and audits, and training of our employees.

 No conflict minerals in SSAB’s steel

-“Conflict minerals” is a term used for minerals derived from conflict ridden regions or countries where the mining of certain minerals risks contributing to, or financing, continued conflict and violation of human rights.
-SSAB does not use conflict minerals (including gold, tin, tungsten and tantalum) and, upon request, provides customers with certification affirming this.
+“Conflict minerals” is a term used for minerals derived from conflict-ridden regions or countries where the mining of certain minerals risks contributing to, or financing, continued conflict and violation of human rights.
+SSAB does not use conflict minerals (including gold, tin, tungsten and tantalum) and, upon request, provides customers with a certificate affirming this.